-The heartbeat of Storyformed.com is simple: putting great books into the hands and hearts of children everywhere.
-Why?
-Because we believe that what starts in a story, grows into a life—the stories that children feed on in their formative years will form their lives.
-It’s that simple.
-We want to help you and your children write your own storyformed life so you can live a story worth telling.
+The heartbeat of Storyformed Project is simple: putting great books into the hands and hearts of children everywhere.
+We believe that what starts in a story, grows into a life—the stories that children feed on in their formative years will form their lives for living a story worth telling.

 SARAH CLARKSON, Storyformed founder

 Elizabeth Goudge once wrote that humanity can be roughly divided into three sorts of people by the kinds of comfort they seek; one was those who "take comfort in literature."
 She's got me pegged since books have helped me to make sense of the world and my own emerging story since I was a tiny child.
 Three decades of varied exploration haven't changed the fact that it is to a good book I turn when I need to make fresh sense of the world.
 Words make worlds, they say, and I love the swift and creative way in which a good story can tell us who we are, how we can love or create, and what it looks like to live a good story in our own epic of life in the world.

 Words are most definitely my world, the realm from which I work as a freelance writer, blogger, and current student.
 My themes of interest always centrer on language, beauty, and imagination, all of which are topics I hope to write about in future.
 I study theology at Oxford University where I focus on the Incarnation and the role of beauty to reveal truth.
 I blog at sarahclarkson.com, and am at slow work on a children’s story set in my grand old church here in Oxford.
 I'm the author of four books and am at delighted work on a fifth called Book Girl, an invitation and guide to the reading life for women, to be released with Tyndale Momentum in 2018.